wpsharks/s2member-kb/questions/2015/225-how-can-i-set-per-level-unique-ip-access-restrictions.md

 toc-enable: off
 ---

-The s2Member Unique IP Access Restrictions (**WordPress Dashboard → s2Member → Restriction Options → Unique IP Access Restrictions**) apply to all s2Member Levels, however if you need to fine-tune these settings to apply different rules for different levels, you can use an [MU-Plugin](http://codex.wordpress.org/Must_Use_Plugins) with some PHP code to achieve this.
+The s2Member Unique IP Access Restrictions apply to all s2Member Levels, however if you need to fine-tune these settings to apply different rules for different levels, you can use an [MU-Plugin](http://codex.wordpress.org/Must_Use_Plugins) with some PHP code to achieve this.

 The code in the following examples should go into the following file (if this file and directory do not exist, please create them): `wp-content/mu-plugins/s2-ip-restrictions.php`